-After Christmas, trainees work in their main placement school and will stay there until the end of the course.
-Students will see you as being a teacher, and we will coach trainees so that get the feel of what it is like to be a serving teacher.
-By the end of their placement we hope that trainees will be teaching several classes with only minimal supervision, to develop their confidence ready for employment.
+After Christmas, Trainees work in their main placement school and will stay there until the end of the course (in June).
+Students will see you as being a teacher, and we will coach Trainees so that get the feel of what it is like to be a serving teacher.
+By the end of their placement we hope that Trainees will be teaching several classes with only minimal supervision, to develop their confidence ready for employment.

 Depending on subject and degree class, various bursaries are available to trainees.
 Click here for bursary information.